Owning a website is similar to owning a car: regular and preventive maintenance is required to ensure it’s secure, reliable, and stable.

 Step 2: Ask for help.

-If you can’t fix your site’s downtime on your own, of course you’ll need to ask for help.
+If you can’t fix your site’s downtime on your own, you’ll need to ask for help.
 Hopefully, you have a handy list of technical support contacts to consult, but if you’re not quite sure where to turn, start by reaching out to your web host.

 Most of the time, downtime is caused by or can at least be corrected by your web host.
 This is one reason reputable web hosts have 24/7 support hours.